Gouvernathor/layeredimage2/layeredimage.rst

     else:
         "augustina_nose_mark"

-Each clause must be given a displayable.
+Each clause must be given a displayable, which can be done with the ``image:`` syntax described earlier.
 It can also be given these properties:

 `if_attr`
     An :ref:`if_attr` expression in parentheses.
 If this is given, this condition is